transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 <br/>
 <center><img src="/images/cc-btc-3.jpg" alt="buy bitcoin using credit card"/></center>
 <br/>
-CoinMama is a broker of bitcoin which work in letting you buy bitcoin with a credit or debit card.
+<a href="/bank-of-canada-studies-digital-currencies/">CoinMama is a broker of bitcoin</a> which work in letting you buy bitcoin with a credit or debit card.
 <br/><br/>
 You are gonna have to pay a seven (7) percent fee for the risk and for the processing fees that go with paying using a credit card.
 <br/><br/>